 The Foundation for Gender-Specific Medicine, Inc. is a unique collaboration between the private sector and academic medicine.
 The FGSM is dedicated to advancing and expanding our knowledge of the new discipline:

-Each year, the Foundation provides fellowships to untenured, young faculty members with the goal of fostering their interest in gender-specific medicine at the beginning of their investigative careers.
-Currently, we award two-year research grants at the Columbia University College of Physicians and Surgeons and one-year grants at the Johns Hopkins School of Medicine.
-However, we are always looking for new scholars.
+- We support original scientific research in gender-specific medicine.
+The Foundation provides fellowships to untenured, young faculty members with the goal of fostering their interest in gender-specific medicine at the beginning of their investigative careers.

-The Foundation understands that science does not operate outside of the rest of society, and we consider education a central part of our mission.
+- To educate the lay public and the scientific/medical community.
+The Foundation understands that science does not operate outside the rest of society, and we consider education a central part of our mission.
 The interests of the lay public drive medical research and practice.
 Rather than simply serving as an informational vehicle, the Foundation creates an open dialogue between patients and the medical community.
-In addition to the many books that Dr. Legato has written for the lay public, the Foundation promotes gender-specific medicine through lectures, symposia, and social media.
+This is achieved by our textbook, Principles of Gender-Specific Medicine; and our scientific journal, Gender and the Genome; and participation in symposia and conferences throughout the world.

 We now know that even identical genes are expressed differently in males and females, making it even more crucial than we originally thought to consider the impact of sex on genomic manipulation.
 It is already clear that sex of the recipient and that of the donor impact outcome.
 Work on chimeras, in which tissues or cells from one species are implanted into another must consider sex as a variable in research protocols.
 The physiology of males and females is significantly different and researchers must assess the impact of gender on the data they harvest from such preparations.
 Similarly, work on artificial intelligence should take into account what we already know about the differences in the anatomy, chemistry and function of male and female brains.